Hats-Protocol/hats-protocol/README.md

 Hats Protocol is a protocol for DAO-native roles and credentials that supports revocable delegation of authority and responsibility.

-Hats are represented on-chain by non-transferable ERC1155 tokens.
+Hats are represented on-chain by non-transferable tokens that conform to the ERC1155 interface.
 An address with a balance of a given Hat token "wears" that hat, granting them the responsibilities and authorities that have been assigned to the Hat by the DAO.

 ### Deployments